May 2024

 • Organized Trademark Scholars’ Roundtable, Las Vegas, NV, Feb.
 2024 along with Prof. Graeme Dinwoodie, Chicago Kent.

 • On April 8, Professor Marshall Leaffer spoke at the 31st Annual Intellectual Property Conference at Fordham University.
-He presented a talk titled, “What’s Left of Trademark Extraterritoriality After Abitron v.
+He presented, “What’s Left of Trademark Extraterritoriality After Abitron v.
 Hetronic?”

-• In early May, Professor Mark Need presented his paper titled “Everything in its Right Place: Assembling and Cultivating Successful Startup Ecosystems” at the 20th Annual Transactional Clinical Conference at the St. Louis University School of Law.
+• In early May, Professor Mark Need presented “Everything in its Right Place: Assembling and Cultivating Successful Startup Ecosystems” at the 20th Annual Transactional Clinical Conference at the St. Louis University School of Law.